What is a Clinical Audit?

 Presentation Guide for Accepted Abstracts

-Authors of accepted abstracts are to prepare a PowerPoint presentation (including the disclosure on the second slide) and the lead authors of each of the nine most highly rated abstracts will have the opportunity to give an oral presentation at the CAR 2020 Annual Scientific Meeting.
+Authors of accepted abstracts are to prepare a PowerPoint presentation (including the disclosure on the second slide) and the correspondence authors of the most highly rated abstracts will have the opportunity to give an oral presentation at the CAR Annual Scientific Meeting.

-Abstracts of projects not ranked in the top nine may still be asked to provide an electronic display of the audit and template for meeting attendees to view.
+Abstracts not selected for oral presentation will be asked to provide an electronic display of the audit and template for online participant viewing.
 These will not be judged as part of the contest.

 Authors will be judged on the format, the content of the presentation and the collected data.